8BitJosh/JukeBot/README.md

 Song suggestions are added through a web interface, where the user can also see the playlist, shuffle the playlist or skip the current song

-The song suggestions can be added via the song title which will be found through a YT search or a direct link to the youtube song or youtube playlist. playlist url must say playlist in it
+songs can be added through:
+- song title (will return the first result in a youtube search
+- youtube/soundcloud url
+- youtube playlist url (must be main playlist page with playlist in the url)

+Other websites supported by youtube-dl may work through adding page urls but this is untested

 tested and runs on a raspberry pi